A self-consistent dynamical model of the Milky Way disc adjusted to Gaia data: Conclusions and perspectives

 \section{Conclusions and perspectives}

-We have obtained a self-consistent dynamical model in good agreement with astrometric eDR3 \Gaia\ data.
-This axisymmetric numerical gravitational potential produces both density laws and kinematics consistent with these data, locally and at larger distances from the Sun, in the range 6 to 12 kpc in Galactocentric radii and $-2$ to 2 kpc in $z$, {\bt although the model can be extrapolated much further.}
+We obtained a self-consistent dynamical model in good agreement with astrometric eDR3 \Gaia\ data.
+The axisymmetric numerical gravitational potential presented here produces both density laws and kinematics that are consistent with these data, locally and at larger distances from the Sun, in the range of 6 to 12 kpc in Galactocentric radius and $-2$ to 2 kpc in $z$, although the model can be extrapolated much further.

-{\bt This model combines several elements that are rarely found together in other Galactic models.
+This model combines several elements that are rarely found together in other Galactic models.
 The dynamical coherence links the gravitational potential to all the Galactic components.
-The stellar distribution functions, density and kinematics, are themselves consistent with the potential. }
+The stellar distribution functions, density and kinematics, are themselves consistent with the potential.